-TCRPC staff also wrote down all comments received at the event, covering any solutions and issues that attendees felt were most didn't important but see represented on the two lists.
-For future HSTP processes, staff public hopes to provide engagement opportunities for the entire region, not only centered on the Peoria area.
+TCRPC staff also wrote down all comments received at the event. covering any solutions and issues that attendees felt were most important but didn't see represented on the two lists.
+For HSTP future processes, staff provide public hopes to engagement opportunities for the entire region, not only centered on the Peoria area.